isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00b-requirements-and-process.md

 <tbody>
  <tr>
     <td style="font-size:16px;"><b>Self-isolation/SHN</b></td>
+     <td style="margin-top:0px; margin-bottom:0px; font-size:16px;"><u>For travellers eligible for on-arrival PCR test with self-isolation until test results are out within 48 hours</u>, they can leave their declared accommodation after notified of their negative result and go about their activities in Singapore.
-     <p style="margin-top:0px; margin-bottom:0px; font-size:16px;">You may wish to find out more information about serving SHN or serving SHN at dedicated facilities <a href="/health/shn">here</a>.</p>
+     <p style="margin-top:0px; margin-bottom:0px; font-size:16px;"><u>For travellers who are required to serve 7 or 14-day SHN at place of residence or SDF</u>, please find more information about serving SHN or serving SHN at dedicated facilities <a href="/health/shn">here</a>.</p>
      <p style="margin-top:0px; margin-bottom:0px; font-size:16px;">Travellers tested positive for COVID-19 will be accorded medical treatment at their own expense.</p>
     </td>
   </tr>
   <thead>